massi-brero/extractor-tool-evaluator/manual.md

 The goals of the SEE software are basically:
 1. Evaluate the results of concept extraction of a set of extractor software.
 2. Measure the performance of the extractors in an standarzised extraction process.
-3. Emphasize reproducibility for all experiments  based on the [PRIMAD](http://sigir.org/files/forum/2016J/p068.pdf) model .
+3. Emphasize reproducibility for all experiments  based on the [PRIMAD](http://sigir.org/files/forum/2016J/p068.pdf) model.

 ### 1.2 Requirements ###